loader-logo

 C6H12O6 (glucose) -> 2C3H6O3 (lactic acid) + energy

-However, the build-up of lactic acid can cause muscle fatigue and needs to be broken down later when sufficient oxygen is available, a concept referred to as ‘oxygen debt’.
+However, lactic acid build-up can cause muscle fatigue.
+It needs to be broken down later when enough oxygen is available, a concept known as “oxygen debt.”

-While anaerobic respiration is less efficient than aerobic respiration in terms of energy production, it’s an essential process for organisms living in low-oxygen environments or during times of high energy demand.
+Anaerobic respiration is less efficient than aerobic respiration for energy production.
+However, it is essential for organisms in low-oxygen environments or during high energy demand.

-In the grand picture, both aerobic and anaerobic respiration play crucial roles in life on Earth, allowing organisms to adapt to their environment and their changing energy needs.
+Overall, both aerobic and anaerobic respiration are crucial for life on Earth.
+They allow organisms to adapt to their environment and changing energy needs.

 Response to Exercise: Body’s Adaptation to Increased Demand